-OPERS supports the concept of equal voting rights for each Shareowner.
-OPERS does not support Management or Shareowner proposals that request authorization by a majority of Shareowners to allow a class of common stock to have superior voting rights over other existing common Shareowners, or to allow one class of common Shareowner(s) to elect a majority of the Board.
+OPERS supports the concept of equal voting rights for each Shareholder.
+OPERS does not support Management or Shareholder proposals that request authorization by a majority of Shareholders to allow a class of common stock to have superior voting rights over other existing common Shareholders, or to allow one class of common Shareholder(s) to elect a majority of the Board.
 OPERS opposes any differential concentration of voting power, as it denies OPERS the opportunity to vote on matters of critical economic importance to OPERS, or compromise the fiduciary duty of Directors to act with a view to OPERS.

-When a Management or Shareowner proposal requests to eliminate an existing dual-class voting structure, Staff will determine whether the cost of restructuring will have a clear economic benefit to OPERS' holdings.
-Staff evaluates such proposals on a case-by-case basis and considers the level and nature of control associated with the dual-class voting structure, as well as the Company's history of responsiveness to Shareowners in considering whether OPERS should support the proposal.
+When a Management or Shareholder proposal requests to eliminate an existing dual-class voting structure, Staff will determine whether the cost of restructuring will have a clear economic benefit to OPERS' holdings.
+Staff evaluates such proposals on a case-by-case basis and considers the level and nature of control associated with the dual-class voting structure, as well as the Company's history of responsiveness to Shareholders in considering whether OPERS should support the proposal.

-iii.
 Confidential Voting

-Confidential voting protects Shareowners from undue influence in making voting decisions.
-Shareowners should be able to cast proxy votes in a confidential, non-public manner.
+Confidential voting protects Shareholders from undue influence in making voting decisions.
+Shareholders should be able to cast proxy votes in a confidential, non-public manner.

-iv.
 Majority Vote Requirement

-Shareowners should have the right to approve each matter or proposal with a majority of the total number of shares voted on the matter or proposal, as the case may be.
+Shareholders should have the right to approve each matter or proposal with a majority of the total number of shares voted on the matter or proposal, as the case may be.
 The Board should not impose supermajority voting requirements.
 OPERS shall oppose such initiatives or requirements.

-v.
 Abstention Votes